 Long and short days.

-Long days - has a long black or white body, this fact indicates that the price has covered a fairly long distance in a day or other time period.
+Long days have a long black or white body, indicating that the price has traveled a significant distance in a day or other time period.

-The main role is played by the distance between the opening price and the closing price, but the maximum (minimum) price value also does not go unnoticed.
+The main role is played by the distance between the opening price and the closing price, but the maximum (minimum) price value is also not ignored.

 Short days – as the name suggests, in this case, the candle has a relatively short body and small shadows, indicating that there was no significant price movement during this period.
 These candles most often reflect a flat .